-For all intents and purposes, Khabib Nurmagomedov won a dominant victory over Al Iaquinta.
+For all intents and purposes, Khabib Nurmagomedov dominated Al Iaquinta.
 “The Eagle” won every round on every judge’s scorecard and was never even remotely in danger.
 So why are people treating this like it’s such a big deal?

 Well, Iaquinta spent his doomed title shot like a cornered spy behind enemy lines.